Combinatorial Gray codes-an updated survey: Permutations

 Lehmer~\cite{MR172816} raised the question under which conditions multiset permutations can be generated by adjacent transpositions.
 He phrased the problem in terms of a motel, which hosts $k$ families with $c_i$ members for each~$i\in[k]$, and the task is to create all possible assignments of these guests to $n:=\sum_{i\in[k]}c_i$ rooms, where changes take place only between adjacent rooms.
 Stachowiak~\cite{MR1157583} answered this question completely, proving that an adjacent transposition Gray code exists if and only if at least two of the~$c_i$ are odd, or in the trivial cases $k=1$, or $k=2$ and $\min\{c_1,c_2\}=1$; see also~\cite{MR1142265}.

 Williams~\cite{MR2807540} showed that multiset permutations can be generated by prefix shifts, and the average length of the shifts is less than~$3$ when $c_1=\cdots=c_k=1$.
 He obtained this result by generalizing his cool-lex order to multiset permutations.
-In his thesis~\cite{williams_2009}, he also shows that prefix shifts of length~$n-1$ or~$n$ are sufficient to generate all multiset permutations, which generalizes the aforementioned result for permutations published in~\cite{MR2682614}.
+In his thesis~\cite{williams_2009} (results also published in~\cite{MR4594331}), he also shows that prefix shifts of length~$n-1$ or~$n$ are sufficient to generate all multiset permutations, which generalizes the aforementioned result for permutations published in~\cite{MR2682614}.

-\openproblem{Shen and Williams~{\cite{shen_williams_2021}} conjectured that multiset permutations with equal frequencies $c_1=\cdots=c_k=:c$ can be generated by star transpositions.} This generalizes Ehrlich's star transposition Gray code for permutations ($c=1$), and the middle levels conjecture ($k=2$).
-Such star transposition Gray codes were constructed by Gregor, Merino and M\"utze~\cite{gregor_merino_muetze_2021} for all frequencies satisfying $c_i\leq 4$ for $i\in[k]$ and $2\cdot\max_{i\in[k]}c_i\leq \sum_{i\in[k]}c_i$, settling in particular the cases $c=2,3,4$ of Shen and Williams' conjecture.
+\openproblem{38}{Shen and Williams~{\cite{shen_williams_2021}} conjectured that multiset permutations with equal frequencies $c_1=\cdots=c_k=:c$ can be generated by star transpositions.} This generalizes Ehrlich's star transposition Gray code for permutations ($c=1$), and the middle levels conjecture ($k=2$).
+Such star transposition Gray codes were constructed by Gregor, Merino and M\"utze~\cite{MR4580020} for all frequencies satisfying $c_i\leq 4$ for $i\in[k]$ and $2\cdot\max_{i\in[k]}c_i\leq \sum_{i\in[k]}c_i$, settling in particular the cases $c=2,3,4$ of Shen and Williams' conjecture.
 All other cases are still open.